ChrisVilches/Polygonal-Puzzle/README.md

 # Polygonal Puzzle

-Geometric algorithm that finds the maximum possible length of the common boundary of two polygons when they are optimally placed.
+A geometric algorithm that finds the maximum possible length of the common boundary of two polygons when they are optimally placed.

+**Problem Source:** ACM-ICPC World Finals 2016

 ## Overview